g9-KK/TripPlanner/README.md

 docker-compose build
 ```

-Note: If you use a proxy under the network, please export the environment variable $http_proxy as your proxy or directly specify it in docker-compose.yml.
+Note: If you use a proxy under the network, please set the environment variable $http_proxy as your proxy.

 ### Start Up